Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/USB/UVC Device.rst

 AmebaPro2 ISP can support compressed (H264 / H265 / JPG) and uncompressed (NV16 / NV12) image through UVC (wired transmission), and user can check video on pc with PC applications (e.g., Potplayer).

 Connect the "Micro USB" into Arduino IDE device.
-Open the sample code in "File" -> "Examples" -> "AmebaUSB" -> "UVC_Device".
-Compile and upload to Ameba, then press the reset button.
+Open the sample code in :guilabel:`File -> Examples -> AmebaUSB -> UVC_Device` Compile and upload to Ameba, then press the reset button.
 Connect the "USB OTG" via micro-USB cable to the target device such as PC, then use the Ameba device as a USB cam.

 |image01|